Projects and Pipelines

-This document describes how CircleCI automates builds of your project.
+This document describes how CircleCI automates your pipelines.

-After a software repository on GitHub or Bitbucket is authorized and added as a project to circleci.com, every code change triggers a build and automated tests in a clean container or VM configured for your requirements.
+After a software repository on GitHub or Bitbucket is authorized and added as a project to circleci.com, every code change triggers your project’s pipeline.
+A pipeline represents the entire configuration, including all workflows that are run when you trigger work on your projects that use CircleCI.
+The entirety of a

 The Project Administrator is the user who adds a GitHub or Bitbucket repository to CircleCI as a Project.
 A User is an individual user within an org.
 A CircleCI user is anyone who can log in to the CircleCI platform with a username and password.
 Users must be added to a GitHub or Bitbucket org to view or follow associated CircleCI projects.
 Users may not view project data that is stored in environment variables.